 Since is Raksha Bandhan and we are celebrating the relationship of siblings, let’s do a simple analysis.
 What is it that siblings fight most about?
 One of the leading answers to this question will be ‘space’.
-So what is we made this process of sharing space a lot fun?
+So what if we made this process of sharing space a lot more fun?
 With one of our kids room design ideas, we can do that.

 Kids Room Design Idea #1: Interesting Themes